 There is a hotel with 35 rooms and 80 beds located on the hill in the close vicinity to the Shrine.
 The hotel's restaurant "Adrijana" offers domestic food and drinks.
-Down in the Krasno Valley, you can find several restaurants and holiday houses.
+Down in the Krasno Valley, as well as the town of Otočac, you can find a nice selection of holiday homes and restaurants.

 Arrange all details in advance!